sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     Figure 6: Forward-mode AD materializes Jacobians column-by-column.
 </div>

-As illustated in Figure 7, we can also **materialize Jacobians row by row** in reverse mode.
+As illustrated in Figure 7, we can also **materialize Jacobians row by row** in reverse mode.
 Unlike forward mode in Figure 6, this requires one VJP with each of the $m$ standard basis vectors of the **output space**.